run-house/runhouse/README.md

     print(remote_fn("Jack"))
 ```

-This is regular Python running on your own machine(s) with your existing code.
-There's no YAML, no magic CLI
-incantations, no decorators, and no prior setup (other than `pip install runhouse` and having `~/.aws/credentials` in
-this case).
+## 🤔 Why?

 Runhouse is built to do four things:
-1. Bring the power of Ray to any app, anywhere, without having to learn Ray or manage Ray clusters, like Next.js did
-for React.
-OpenAI, Uber, Shopify, and many others use Ray to power their ML infra, and Runhouse makes its best-in-class
-features accessible to any project, team, or company.
-2. Make it easy to send an arbitrary block of your code - function, subroutine, class, generator, whatever -
+1. Make it easy to send an arbitrary block of your code - function, subroutine, class, generator, whatever -
 to run on souped up remote infra.
 It's basically a flag flip.
-3. Eliminate CLI and Flask/FastAPI boilerplate by allowing you to send your function or class directly to remote
+1. Eliminate CLI and Flask/FastAPI boilerplate by allowing you to send your function or class directly to remote
 infra to execute or serve, and keep them debuggable like the original code, not a subprocess.Popen or postman/curl call.
-4. Bake-in the middleware and automation to make your app production-quality, secure, and sharable instantly.
+1. Bake-in the middleware and automation to make your app production-quality, secure, and sharable instantly.
 That means giving you best-of-breed auth, HTTPS, telemetry, packaging, and deployment automation, with ample
 flexibility to swap in your own.
+1. Bring the power of Ray to any app, anywhere, without having to learn Ray or manage Ray clusters, like Next.js did
+for React.
+OpenAI, Uber, Shopify, and many others use Ray to power their ML infra, and Runhouse makes its best-in-class
+features accessible to any project, team, or company.

 ## 🤨 Who is this for?